 Today I want to have a look at reflections, and give you a few tips on taking reflection photos.

-Reflections are a great way to make a photo look more interesting, and more intriguing.
+Reflections are a great way to make a photo look more interesting and more intriguing, since it's up to everyone's own imagination to decide what they see (e.g. as with the photo below).

 Useful objects for reflection photos are glasses, windows, vases, the front element of a camera, water/puddle, mirrors, etc.